-New design for Quebec City tramway has wider sidewalks, more parks
+New design for Quebec City tramway makes way for larger sidewalks, more parks

-The $3.3-billion tramway network will have a slightly different look than the one presented to citizens in 2018.
-The new design, released Wednesday, has more room for urban parks and wider sidewalks for pedestrians but also preserves car lanes.
+The $3.3 billion tramway network will have a slightly different look than the one presented to citizens in 2018.
+The new design, released by the city on Wednesday, gives more room to urban parks and larger sidewalks for pedestrians, but also preserves car lanes.

-The major difference lies in the design of two new tramway stations in Saint-Roch and Sainte-Foy.
-The Saint-Roch station in the lower town will no longer be linked to Groupe Dallaire's controversial high-rise building project, Le Phare, near the city's two bridges.
+The major difference lies in the two new tramway stations in Saint-Roch and Sainte-Foy.
+The latter will no longer be linked to the controversial high-rise building project, Le Phare, promoted by Groupe Dallaire, near the city's two bridges.

-Labeaume said under the federal funding agreement, estimated at $1.2 billion, the city had to be independent of private promoters and therefore decided to build a separate station a few blocks east of Le Phare.
+Labeaume said under the federal funding agreement, estimated at $1.2 billion, the city had to act independently from private promoters, and therefore decided to build a separate infrastructure project a few blocks east of Le Phare.

 "There was a line that was kind of blurry, and we didn't want to cross it," Labeaume said.
-The tracks will run parallel to De l'Église Street, and the station's location will make it easier for bus passengers from Lévis to hop on a tramway or bus once they get to Quebec City, Labeaume said.
+The new commuter station will be built parallel to rue de l'Église, and will make it easier for bus passengers coming in from Lévis to hop on Quebec City's tramways or buses, Labeaume said.

-From there, the tramway route will go up Laurier Boulevard to the east or north onto Roland-Beaudin Avenue, near the Sainte-Foy farmers' market and Rochebelle high school.
+The tramway will then continue its route on Laurier Boulevard, to the east, or north onto Roland-Beaudin Avenue, near the Sainte-Foy farmers' market and the École Rochebelle High School.

-No car lanes will disappear.
-By adding a central tramway lane on Laurier Boulevard, the project will free up the existing reserved bus lanes.
-Those bus lanes will be moved to nearby Hochelaga Boulevard.
+The construction of the tramway in Sainte-Foy will not lead to the removal of any car lanes.
+By adding a central tramway lane on Laurier Boulevard, the project will free up the existing reserved bus lanes, which will be redirected to Hochelaga Boulevard.

-Labeaume said the tramway will bring to life the vision that former mayor Jean-Paul L'Allier had for Saint-Roch.
+Labeaume said he wants the tramway to complete the vision former mayor Jean-Paul L'Allier had for Saint-Roch.

-That effort led to a gradual economic revival of the sector that now houses several high-tech businesses such as Ubisoft.
+His efforts led to a gradual economic revival of the sector that now houses several high-tech businesses like Ubisoft.

-Labeaume said it was with this in mind that his administration decided to transform De la Couronne Street, reserving it for pedestrians and tramway cars.
+Labeaume said it was with this in mind that his administration decided to transform rue de la Couronne, reserving it for pedestrians and tramway cars only.

-The Saint-Roch tramway station will be built across from the Victoria Park baseball stadium, east of the Laurentienne highway.
+The Saint-Roch tramway station will be built beside across the the Victoria Park baseball stadium, east of Autoroute Laurentienne.

-Labeaume said he decided on the location, further away from existing commercial buildings, personally because he wanted to incorporate an urban park into the project.
+Labeaume said he personally decided on the location, further away from existing commercial buildings, because he wanted to incorporate an urban park to the project.

 "I thought we needed some space that was greener, that would breathe, because we're in the middle of downtown here," said Labeaume.

-De la Couronne Street runs south from the National Assembly to the lower town.
-Once the tramway opens, motorists will use Dorchester Street instead, which will no longer be a one-way street.
+De la Couronne runs north from downtown to the lower town.
+Motorists will instead be redirected to Dorchester, which will no longer be a one-way street.

-"But we will be prudent to ensure there is not too much gentrification," said Labeaume, promising that social housing projects will be built in the district.
+"But we will be prudent to ensure there is not too much gentrification," said Labeaume, promising social housing projects in the area.

-The 60-year-old water pipes under Dorchester are already in need of major repairs, said Labeaume, explaining they will be replaced as the tramway work is done.
-He said the changes to the project's design would not lead to the tramway going over budget.
+The water pipes under Dorchester, which are 60 years old, were already in need of major repairs, said Labeaume, arguing it was the right time to do this kind of work and that changes to the project's design would not go over budget.

 Right time despite COVID-19 crisis